Buzzvil/ghost-town/README.md

 * `pageCount`: Number of pages to process at a time.
 If your processing is mainly asynchronous (vs. e.g. mainly rendering), increasing this is recommended.
 Default: `1`.
 * `pageDeath`: Number of milliseconds to wait before before requeuing an item.
 If your processing is time-sensitive, decreasing this is recommended.
 Default: `120000`.
 * `pageTries`: Number of times to retry items that have timed out.
 If your processing could fail forever, setting this is recommended.
 Default: `-1` (unlimited).
+* `phantomStdout`: Custom stdout function in the form `function (data) {}` for the PhantomJS JavaScript space.
+Can be used to define custom output locations, loggers, formatting, etc. Default: `false` (use default PhantomJS output).
+* `phantomStderr`: Custom stderr function in the form `function (data) {}` for the PhantomJS JavaScript space.
+Can be used to define custom output locations, loggers, formatting, etc. Default: `false` (use default PhantomJS output).

 Returns either a `Master` or `Worker` instance, depending on `town.isMaster`.